Cycle Provence

 Read more

-While there are occasions we use local public transport such as trains, buses or taxis to cover long distances or attend non-cycling activities we predominantly use the bicycle as our main form of transport.
-On most of our trips we also have a support vehicle as secondary transport for travelling longer distances, avoiding hazardous areas to cycle, as a backup should we have any incidents and of course an option for those that would prefer not to cycle for an hour or a day.
-These vehicles range from a minivan in most regions up to a full sized coach or overland vehicle in others.
+While there are occasions when we use local public transport such as trains, buses or taxis to cover long distances or attend non-cycling activities, we predominantly use the bicycle as our main form of transport.
+On most of our trips we also have a support vehicle as secondary transport for travelling longer distances, avoiding hazardous areas to cycle, as a backup should we have any incidents and of course as an option for those that would prefer not to cycle for an hour or a day.
+In most regions, the support vehicle will be a minivan, but may range in size up to a full-sized coach or overland vehicle.
+Your main piece of luggage is transported in the support vehicle.
+Our bikes do not have panniers or bags on them, so we recommend a small backpack or a cycling jersey with rear pockets to carry any essentials you’ll need with you., On this trip we use a variety of 2019 bike models from the Polish bike manufacturer Kross.
+These models include the Evado 8.0, Hexagon 6.0, and Hexagon 7.0.
+All models include an aluminium frame, front suspension, 27.5-29” wheels, 21-30 gears and hydraulic disc brakes.,

 An e-bike option (at additional cost) may be available on this trip.
 We have limited numbers of these bikes available and they are an 'on request' basis only.
 A request does not guarantee an e-bike, only a confirmed booking.
-Please ask your agent for more details at the time of booking.
+Please ask your agent for more details at the time of booking., On this trip we use a mixture of 2019 Specialized Tero & Specialized Levo e-bikes, which you may request in the following sizes: Small, Medium & Large.
+Please provide your height at time of booking so the correct size can be arranged.
+Sizes are limited, so confirmation is subject to availability.,

 BRINGING YOUR OWN BIKE: